What are HIV and AIDS?

 HIV can be spread the following ways:

 - By having unprotected sex with an infected partner; the virus can enter the body through the lining of the vagina, vulva, penis, rectum, or mouth during sex.
 Having a sexually transmitted disease (STD) such as syphilis, genital herpes, chlamydia, gonorrhea, or bacterial vaginosis appears to make people more susceptible to and at higher risk for acquiring HIV infection during sex with infected partners.

 - By sharing needles or syringes (such as with intravenous injection drug abuse), which can be contaminated with very small quantities of blood from someone infected with the virus.

-- During pregnancy or birth.
-Approximately one-quarter to one-third of all untreated pregnant women infected with HIV will pass the infection to their babies.
+- During pregnancy or birth; approximately 25% to 35% of all untreated pregnant women infected with HIV will pass the infection to their babies.
 HIV also can be spread to babies through the breast milk of mothers infected with the virus.
-If the mother is treated with one or multiple antiretroviral therapies (three or more are referred to as highly active antiretroviral therapy: HAART) during pregnancy, she can significantly reduce the chances of passing the infection to her baby.
+If the mother is treated with antiretroviral therapy (ART) during pregnancy, she can significantly reduce the chances of passing the infection to her baby.

 - Through contact with infected blood; in the U.S. today, because of screening blood for transfusion and heat-treating techniques and other treatments of blood derivatives, the risk of getting HIV from transfusions is extremely small.
 However, before donated blood was screened for evidence of HIV infection and before treatments were introduced to destroy HIV in some blood products, such as factor VIII and albumin, HIV was transmitted through transfusion of contaminated blood or blood components.
 In areas of the world where donated blood is not routinely screened or treated for HIV, there is still risk of contracting the disease through this mode of transmission.